 In an effort to prop share prices, Prime Time began lying to investors.
 Lying on a grand scale.
 First, Prime Time reported positive financial figures while omitting loss and deficit figures.

 If the lies surrounding the 7-11 franchises were not enough, the company announced it had formed a wireless division and was acquiring a company that had negotiated exclusive marketing agreements with Virgin Mobile, FIDO and T-Mobile.
-False according to the SEC.
+All false according to the SEC.

 The company also reported that it acquired a company called Southern Wheel Workz and that the investment could “easily be a $100 million venture.”
 It wasn’t.
 The company wasn’t able to finalize its acquisition, didn’t have the money to open a single Southern Wheels store and did not even have any store locations in mind.